growthwithcoding/google-recreation/README.md

 **Purpose:** Randomly selects a doodle from an array for "Doodle of the Day" feature

 **Parameters:**
-- `doodlesArray` (array): Array of doodle objects with name, date, and category
+- `doodlesArray` (array): Array of doodle objects with name, date, and image URL

 **Returns:**
 - Randomly selected doodle object, or null if array is empty